Protect yourself from Fraud

 - Laboratory telemarketing selling fake COVID-19 testing;

 - Drug telemarketing selling unproven COVID-19 treatments and drug therapies.

 - Other drug telemarketing schemes selling topical creams, nasal rinse, ophthalmic products and mouthwashes.

 - DME telemarketing where an alleged DME provider calls a member requesting its Medicare ID and Plan ID in order to send unnecessary DME supplies (such as braces or orthotics) supposedly ordered by the member’s specialist.

 - Offers of COVID-19 packages and senior care packages that include masks, other PPE, hand sanitizer, toilet paper, etc.

 - Offers to replace your Medicare ID to ensure coverage during the COVID-19 crisis.

-In these situations, the person contacting you wants to confirm your personal information (such as your Medicare ID, Social Security number or credit card information).
+In these situations, the person contacting you wants to obtain your personal information (such as your Medicare Number, Social Security number or credit card information).

 To obtain more information on how to protect yourself from fraud and to reports you suspicions of fraud, visit: Medicare.gov/fraud or call us on the telephone number listed in the back of your member ID.